-- To enable you to acquire and develop knowledge as it occurs in professional practice;
+- Enable students to acquire and develop knowledge as it occurs in professional practice

-- To enable you to apply academic knowledge to work activities and processes in practice;
+- Apply academic knowledge to the study of work activities and processes

-- To enable you to mature through the evaluation of your placement experiences;
+- Enable students to mature through the evaluation of their placement experiences

 |2||Identify personal strengths||CPT|

 |3||Identify key personal and professional objectives in relation to PTY||KCPT|

 |4||Understand the organisation/s and how they themselves fit within it||KCPT|

 |5||Apply academic knowledge to professional practice||KCPT|

 |6||Understand and demonstrate appropriate professional behaviour||KCPT|